 Fear of disappointment.
 As long as you don’t move in any new direction, you are able to keep the fantasy that there is an ideal career out there for you, but you just haven’t found it yet.
 Once you make a real career choice, you are put in the position of grappling with both the good and the bad about your decision, which entails facing a certain amount of disappointment.

 Action Step(s): Talk to other people about their work.
 You will find that all career paths involve some aspects you might not like and all choices involve some tasks that aren’t entirely enjoyable.
 The goal isn’t to find a 100% good option, just an 85% good one.
-When you talk to these people, be sure to ask their career choice advice because sometimes their perspective will be invaluable to you.
-I think it is especially helpful to ask them what career choice advice they give their children.
+By talking to people about how they spend their work days, you can benefit from their years of experience rather than try each career choice yourself.
+One of my favorite things to ask parents is whether they would recommend their careers to their own children and why or why not.

 Fear of making a mistake.
 Clients often want a guarantee that their decision will be the “right” one.
 The truth is, there is no way to predict in advance what the effect of moving in a direction will be.
 After getting additional experience, you may love what you are doing or you may not.
 The challenge is to keep moving closer and closer to a path that feels right to you.
 Research shows that many people at the end of their life regret having passed up opportunities out of fear, while people rarely regret the mistakes they made while striving to attain their goals.